funtoo/boot-update/doc/boot.conf.5.rst

 This setting specifies kernel image name, names or patterns, to find kernels to generate boot menu entries for.
 The path specified in the *scan* setting is searched.
-Glob patterns are supported.
+Glob patterns are supported, but only one glob pattern may appear per filename.
 The special pattern `[-v]` is used to match a kernel base name (such as *bzImage*) plus all kernels with an optional version suffix beginning with a *-*, such as *bzImage-2.6.24*.
 In addition, arbitrary globs can be specified, such as *bzImage[-2.6.\*]* If more than one kernel image matches a pattern, or more than one kernel image is specified, then more than one boot entry will be created using the settings in this section.

 *default :: initrd*
 ~~~~~~~~~~~~~~~~~~~~~